-The purpose of this project is to explore the observations and experiences of business owners/supervisors/managers whose businesses are in the downtown area, over a period of two years.
-There is also a residential survey available.
+- Through a survey that is administered on a quarterly basis, we are measuring the observations and experiences of business owners/managers whose businesses are in the downtown area, over a period of two years.

 Specific concerns often voiced by those who work or live in downtown and other central areas include:

 - Illicit drug trade activity